filswan/go-swan-client/README.md

 - `car.json`: contains information for both source files and CAR files
 - `car.csv`: contains information for both source files and CAR files
-- `car.idx`: contains detail information for source files which included in CAR files
 - `[root-cid].car`: one or more CAR files

 #### root